 4. Gandhola Monastery

 Founded by Padma Sambhava, Gandhola Monastery is almost 800 years old and is famous for wooden idols and shrines.
 Situated at the meeting point of Chandra and Bhaga – this monastery is simple and basic – yet has a heritage value.

-If waterbodies bring alive the poet in you, Chadratal is one of the most spectacular places to visit in Lahaul and Spiti.
+If waterbodies bring alive the poet in you, Chadratal is one of the most spectacular places to visit in Lahaul, Spiti Valley.
 The name has been derived from its crescent moon-line shape.

 Located near Kunzum Pass, this sparkling scenic wonder is a photographer’s paradise.
 Also, the crystal blue water surrounded by lush greenery and snow-capped mountains make it an idyllic destination for camping and trekking.